 Basically, it’s our cleaning dream come true.

-We started our testing in the hub of any family’s home, the kitchen.
+To answer the question: “does Force of Nature really work?” we started our testing in the hub of any family’s home, the kitchen.
 We’d read that Force of Nature was supposed to cut grease as well (or better) than Formula 409 and Clorox Clean-Up, but were honestly still a little skeptical.
 But one extended spraaaaay on our food encrusted cooktop, and it wiped effortlessly clean.
 The inside of our microwave was no match, nor was the greasy film on the cabinets above our stove.

 First impression?
 Amazement (with a hint of skepticism still lingering).